Young Thug’s Life Long Chauffeur Threatens Legal Action Over Alleged Assault From YSL Camp

+Young Thug’s Chauffeur Is threatening legal action over an alleged assault by one of his YSL artists.

 Young Thug has been one of the few artists still getting in work during this year’s shut down.
-He recently linked up with Travis Scott for his McDonald’s-centric track, “Franchise,” which has kept him on the road consistently.
+He recently linked up with Travis Scott for his McDonald’s-centric track, “Franchise,” which has kept him on the road consistency.
 The pair dropped by Jimmy Kimmel Live! to perform the song remotely with life-size french fries and graphics that are almost better than the official video.
 They also made a stop by Rihanna’s Savage x Fenty fashion show to close out the event.

 According to reports from TMZ, in the midst of traveling to meet his obligations this past May, Young Thug’s driver was assaulted and is threatening to sue.